Monotone solutions for mean field games master equations : continuous state space and common noise: Main model and preliminaries

 To establish the previous equation, we have used the relations (which are true up to a function $c : \mptd \to \mathbb{R}$)

 The continuous function $W$ reaches its minimum at some point $(µ^*,\nu^*)$ at which the following holds

 where we have used the optimality conditions given by Proposition \ref{firstcond}.
 Hence we deduce from Hypothesis \ref{hypmon} that $rW(µ^*,\nu^*) \geq 0$ and thus that $W$ is a non-negative function.
-From the non-negativity of $W$, we obtain that $U = V + c(m)$ for a function $c : \mptd \to \mathbb{R}$, otherwise $W$ should change sign around the diagonal of $\mathcal{P}(\mathbb{T})^2$.
-Indeed we have here more or less established that $U - V$ is orthogonal to the set of measure of mass $0$.
-Evaluating \eqref{sme} for $U$ and $V$ immediately implies that $c(m) = 0$ on $\mptd$.
-Since $U = V$, we finally obtain that $U$ is monotone.\\ \end{proof}
+From the non-negativity of $W$, we obtain that for all $m \in \mptd, x \in \mathbb{T}^d$ :